 Microsoft Teams: Collaboration space available to all employees and students, it is a great location to conduct meetings remotely and collaborate on projects.
 Teams also allows video conferencing, which would be a good way to interact with the community and/or students if face to face contact is needed.
 IS has prepared a quick-tips guide for use of Teams – simply contact the Help Desk to have one sent to you.
 You can access Teams through Office Online.

-OneDrive: Cloud file storage that all available to employees.
-Allowing the user to access any file from anywhere, similar to the H: drive except if you have internet access you can get to your files.
+OneDrive: Cloud file storage that is available to all employees and students.
+Allows the user to access any file from anywhere, similar to the H: drive, except all you need is internet access to get to your files.
+You can access OneDrive from Office Online.

 Online Instruction Best Practices: Westminster’s Professional and Continuing Education department has information on best practices on organization/time management, technology, communication, and learning that you may find useful during this time.